-The best time of the year to experience this phenomenon is in late winter and early spring.
+And the best time of the year to experience this phenomenon is in late winter and early spring.

-Cool fact: The phases of Earth and Moon are complementary.
+- The phases of Earth and Moon are complementary.
 When the Moon is a skinny crescent, lunar colonists would see Earth in their sky as nearly full.
 Conversely, when the Moon is full, then our world is “new” in the Moon’s sky, and they only see our night hemisphere.

 The Old Moon in the New Moon’s Arms